MSc Molecular Neuroscience

 University of Bristol students and graduates can benefit from a 25% reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni discount.

-The MSc in Molecular Neuroscience can open up a number of different career paths.
-Many graduates of the programme have secured PhD studentships here in the UK or in other parts of the world, including the US, Australia and Germany.
-This often leads to a career in research or academia (eg as a research assistant or research associate, teaching fellow, lecturer).
+The MSc Molecular Neuroscience can open up a number of different career paths.
+Many graduates of the programme have secured PhD studentships in the UK or in other parts of the world, including the US, Australia and Germany.
+This often leads to a career in research or academia (for example, as a research assistant or research associate, teaching fellow, lecturer).